Hybrid warfare: After 1945

-The Vietnam War saw hybrid warfare tactics employed by both sides, with the US using the CIA to support civil war parties in Laos and the Cambodian Civil War as well as ethnic groups inside Vietnam for its cause and the Soviet Union supported the Viet Cong militia.
+The Vietnam War saw hybrid warfare tactics employed by both sides, with the US using the CIA to support civil war parties in Laos and the Cambodian Civil War as well as ethnic groups inside Vietnam for its cause, and the Soviet Union supporting the Viet Cong militia.

 After 1989

 The end of the Cold War created a unipolar system with a preponderant American military power.
-Though that has tempered traditional conflicts, regional conflicts and threats that leverage the weaknesses of conventional military structures are becoming more frequent.
+Though that tempered traditional conflicts, regional conflicts and threats that leverage the weaknesses of conventional military structures became more frequent.

-At the same time, the sophistication and the lethality of non-state actors has increased.
-They are well armed with technologically advanced weapons, which are now available at low prices.
-Similarly, commercial technologies such as cellphones and digital networks are being adapted to the battlefield.
+At the same time, the sophistication and the lethality of non-state actors increased.
+They are well armed with technologically advanced weapons, now available at low prices.
+Commercial technologies such as drones, cellphones and digital networks were also adapted to the battlefield.
 Another new element is the ability of non-state actors to persist within the modern system.

 Modern examples

 2006 Israel–Hezbollah War

 One of the most often quoted examples of a hybrid war is the 2006 conflict between Israel and Hezbollah.
 Hezbollah is a sophisticated non-state actor that is sponsored by Iran.
-While the group often acts as a proxy for Iran, it has its agenda.
+While the group often acts as a proxy for Iran, it has its own agenda.
 It was Hezbollah's policy, rather than Iran's, that led to the kidnapping of Israeli troops, which was the impetus for the war.
 The war featured about 3,000 Hezbollah fighters embedded in the local population attacked by about 30,000 Israeli regular troops.

 The group used decentralized cells composed of guerrillas and regular troops, armed with weaponry that nation-states use, such as anti-tank missiles, rockets, armed unmanned aerial vehicles, and advanced improvised explosive devices.
 Hezbollah cells downed Israeli helicopters, damaged Merkava IV tanks, communicated with encrypted cell phones, and monitored Israeli troops movements with night vision and thermal imaging devices.
 Iranian Quds Force operatives acted as mentors and suppliers of advanced systems.